jooby-dev/jooby-docs/docs/obis-observer/commands/GetLorawanState.md

 # GetLorawanState

-Request/response to get the Lorawan related statistic on the device.
+Request/response to get the Lorawan related state and statistic.

 ## Request